How to Get Rid of Pool Algae

-These are not different types of algae, it’s just different amounts.
-The more algae in your pool water, the darker the green color will be.
-I’ve seen pools almost black with an algae infestation.
-Gross!
+The more algae in your pool water, the darker the color will be.
+I’ve seen pools almost black with a green algae infestation!

-If you have a light green pool you need to double shock your pool in order to kill algae.
-1 pound of shock treats up to 10,000 gallons of water.
-So, if you have a 10,000 gallon pool or less you will need to double shock it by adding 2 pounds of shock.
+If you have a light green pool, you need to double shock your pool.
+One pound of shock treats up to 10,000 gallons of water.
+So, if you have a 10,000-gallon pool or less, you will need to double shock it by adding two pounds of shock.

 Dark Green Pool Water

-If you have a dark green pool you will need to triple shock it.
-So, if you have a 10,000 gallon pool or less you will need to add 3 pound bags of shock.
+If you have a dark green pool, you’ll need to triple shock it.
+So, if you have a 10,000-gallon pool or less, you will need to add 3-pound bags of shock.

 Black Green Pool Water (Creature From The Black Lagoon)

-If you have a, “Creature from the Black Lagoon” green pool you will need to quadruple shock it.
-So, if you have a 10,000 gallon pool or less you will need to add 4 pound bags of shock.
+If you have a “Creature from the Black Lagoon” green pool, you’ll need to quadruple shock it.
+So, if you have a 10,000-gallon pool or less, you will need to add 4-pound bags of shock.

 Note: If you have a vinyl liner pool, you should dissolve each 1 lb. bag in its own bucket of water before putting it in the pool.
 This will prevent your liner from being bleached out by the shock.
 Also NEVER POUR SHOCK THROUGH THE SKIMMER IF YOU HAVE AN AUTOMATIC CHLORINATOR.
 We cannot stress this enough.Calcium Hypochlorite which is found in shock, mixed with trichlor, which is found in most chlorine tablets creates a deadly explosive green gas.
 And remember, always shock at night.
 Chlorine burns off 1 PPM (Part Per Million) every hour in direct sunlight causing the chlorine to drop below break-point oxidation required to kill algae.

 How To Shock Your Swimming Pool